jeffmikels/mattermost_api_dart/mattermost_api_generated/doc/MattermostTeamsApi.md

 final bool graceful = true; // bool | Instead of aborting the operation if a user cannot be added, return an arrray that will contain both the success and added members and the ones with error, in form of `[{\"member\": {...}, \"user_id\", \"...\", \"error\": {...}}]`

 try {
-  final result = await client.teams.addTeamMembers(teamId, mMTeamMember, graceful);
+  final List&lt;MMTeamMember&gt; result = await client.teams.addTeamMembers(teamId, mMTeamMember, graceful);
   print(result);
 } catch (e) {
   print('Exception when calling MattermostTeamsApi->addTeamMembers: $e\n');